 |Semester A||Semester B|

-Typical tariff or grades required: ABB from three A-Levels.
+Typical tariff or grades required: AAA–AAB from three A-Levels.

 Additional information: You must also have five GCSEs at grade A*–C including B in English and B in Maths.

-Vocational and other qualifications: The College accepts a wide range of qualifications such as; Access and Foundation programmes, vocational awards, Irish Leaving Certificate, Scottish Highers and other Baccalaureates.
+We accept a wide range of qualifications such as: Access and Foundation programmes, vocational awards, Irish Leaving Certificate, Scottish Highers and other Baccalaureates.
 Please visit our further information page below.

 Admission is based on academic merit and on the proven ability of the applicant to achieve success on their chosen programme of study.
 Every application to Queen Mary is considered on its individual merits with personal statement and reference taken into consideration.